freeCodeCamp/freeCodeCamp/guide/english/mathematics/2-by-2-determinants/index.md

 ---
-title: 2 by 2 Determinants
+Title: 2 by 2 Determinants
 ---

 ## 2 by 2 Determinants